 Get out your checklist!
 You should have a checklist that you've tailored to your needs, and you should refine it until the process becomes routine.
-(Click here to download a free copy of my small travel trailer checklist from the tools page.
-Use it as a starting point to create your own.)
+(Click here to download a free copy of my Small Travel Trailer Checklists to use as a starting point in creating your own.)

 - Level trailer side-to-side

 - Disconnect trailer from tow vehicle

 - Move tow vehicle out of the way

 - Spray around everything that touches the ground for bugs

 - Check the electric power before you connect.
 We've found several campsites where it wasn't wired correctly and could possibly damage our trailer.
 When we've found a problem, the people in the campground office were always happy to move us to another site.
 We use a combined Surge Suppressor/Circuit Analyzer.